bisgardo/uber-challenge/problems.md

     **Solution** Use the log recorder mentioned above and dump it into the HTML.

 5. SQL queries were hopelessly slow.
 From the dumped log, it appeared that we were only doing 2-4 queries (both insertion and select) per second.
+This caused timeouts because the app couldn't update the database in within the 60 sec time limit enforced by App Engine.

-    **Solution attempt** The cause of this is unknown, but an attempt will be made to make fewer queries by bulking them together.
+    **Solution** The cause of the high latency is unknown, but might just be inherent to the Cloud-based architecture.
+    At any rate, bulking insertions together (at the cost of slightly increased code complexity) improved performance tremendously.
+The same is the case with selections, and all operations now complete in a at most a few seconds.

 ### Go